-To prepare, ensure that you have access to your MyBA or Represent a Client and that the appropriate people who deal with this information (those applying on the business’ behalf) have the proper authorities.
+To prepare, ensure that you have access to your MyBA or Represent a Client portals and that the people who deal with this information (those applying on your business’ behalf) have the proper authorities.
 Before you start your application, you should have your:

 - mortgage holder (for property owners)

 - Affiliated entities also require the following: